18 Things You Should Never Do To Your Lawn

 Don’t Water Every Day

-Did you know your lawn can actually get dependent and needy if it has too much water?
+Did you know your lawn can actually become dependent and needy if it has too much water?
 Instead of watering every day for 15 minutes, choose one day a week to water the lawn for an entire hour.
-Your lawn will be watered deeply, and it will be healthier and more drought-tolerant.
+Deep watering makes your lawn healthier and more drought-tolerant.

 Excessive thatch buildup is commonly found in lawns that have been over-fertilized or over-watered and have never been aerated.
-Thatch buildup of 3/4 inches or more will restrict water and nutrient penetration into the soil (think thatched roof) and can harbor disease organisms that can increase the need for pesticides.
+Thatch buildup of 3/4-in. or more will restrict water and nutrient penetration into the soil (think thatched roof) and can harbor disease-causing organisms that can increase the need for pesticides.

 Slice open a section of turf.
-If the thatch is more than 3/4-inch thick, take action.
+If the thatch is more than 3/4-in. thick, take action.

 Don’t Give Up on Shady Areas

 Growing grass under shade trees isn’t easy, but one key to success is choosing the right shade grass species and planting method for your region.
-In cool-season areas, you’ll get a better result using seed rather than sod.
+In cool-season areas, you’ll get better results with seed than sod.
 Sod is grown in wide-open fields under conditions that favor sun-loving grasses.

 Choose red and tall fescues for shady areas in Northern zones.
 Garden centers will have grass seed mixes formulated for shade.
 Late summer and mid-spring are the best times to establish cool-season grasses in shady areas